amartya21/CMSC389N/JavaScript.md

 ## DOM

-- (document object model): tree-like structure representing the page where HTML elements are nodes
+- tree-like structure representing the page where HTML elements are nodes

 ## Arrays